Shockingly, there are plenty of keto alcohol options to enjoy while sticking to a low carb meal plan!

 Ugh, last but not least, the drunken munchies and its ugly cousin, the hangover munchies.

 I’d love to hear from you!
-Do you have any low carb cocktail hacks—whether that’s an herbal seltzer water cocktail or a secret low carb beer you’ve just discovered, let me know in the comments below!
+Do you have any keto alcohol hacks?
+Whether it’s an herbal seltzer water cocktail or a secret low carb beer you’ve just discovered, let me know in the comments below!

 *Unless otherwise noted and linked, all nutritional data was pulled from the USDA Food Composition Database.